Frequently Asked Questions

 - Contact us as soon as possible if you want us to check the water flow for a possible leak.
 Contact the Engineering department at 604-864-5511 or email us at email@example.com

 - Leaky toilets and taps waste water and cost you money, so taking immediate action to find and repair a leak is important.

-More information about AMI water meters is available on the AMI water meters page.
+- More information about AMI water meters is available on the Water Conservation page.

 One-time leak adjustments are available to all properties in Abbotsford after prompt repairs are done.
 Billing adjustments are based on the previous years’ daily average of consumption, prior to the leak.
 In order to qualify for an adjustment, repairs must be done within 30 days of any leak notification, including a ‘possible leak’ letter or an unusual utility bill.
 The costs of repairs are the responsibility of the property owner.

 More information on the terms and conditions for leak adjustments in included in the Waterworks Regulations Bylaw No. 2665-2017.

 Yes.
 You may dispute your utility bill if you have ruled out all high consumption possibilities and you still feel your bill is incorrect.
 There is a service fee associated with site visits or testing.